Skip to content. Skip to main navigation.

 Do not bring personal items such as purses, bags or cell phones.

-To allow for parking, the walk or shuttle ride to the event venue, and ticket collection, it is strongly recommended that guests arrive 60 minutes prior to the ceremony (see Schedule of Events).
+To allow for parking, the walk or UTA Police escort to the event venue, and ticket collection, it is strongly recommended that guests arrive 60 minutes prior to the ceremony (see Schedule of Events).
 All guests are subject to bag check before entry.

-Guests arriving more than ten minutes late will not be permitted into the venue.
+Guests arriving more than ten minutes late may not be permitted into the venue.

 At the lineup site, all candidates will be grouped by degree or major and will receive a card on which they can confirm the phonetic spelling of their name as they would like it to be read on stage.